chukwumaokere/drake-lighting-app/README.md

 - ~~TODO: tab2: have userinfo feed from storage on init.~~
 - TODO: tab3: Decide if searchbar should be static or scrollable
 - TODO: tab2: Searchbar should filter down cards
+- TODO: Add loadTheme on every view so when resuming app, the theme persists